About the Program

 How We Work

-The operational structure for the Program is called The Heart Framework.
-The Framework outlines how the Grit and Resilience Program team connects and works with the community in delivering the Program.
-This was presented to the community in November 2020.
+The Framework outlines how the Grit and Resilience Program team connects and works with the community in delivering the Program, it was presented to the community in November 2020.

 Watch the Video